loongarch*-unknown-none*

 This target is cross-compiled.
 There is no support for std.
 There is no default allocator, but it's possible to use alloc by supplying an allocator.

+The *-softfloat target does not assume existence of FPU or any other LoongArch ISA extension, and does not make use of any non-GPR register.
 This allows the generated code to run in environments, such as kernels, which may need to avoid the use of such registers or which may have special considerations about the use of such registers (e.g. saving and restoring them to avoid breaking userspace code using the same registers).
 You can change code generation to use additional CPU features via the -C target-feature= codegen options to rustc, or via the #[target_feature] mechanism within Rust code.

-This target generates binaries in the ELF format.
+The targets generate binaries in the ELF format.
 Any alternate formats or special considerations for binary layout will require linker options or linker scripts.

 Building the target